These Easy Dutch Oven Chicken Thighs Will Be Your New Go-To

 - 1 teaspoon dried rosemary, crushed

-Preheat oven to 350°.
-Next, season the chicken with 1/2 teaspoon salt and 1/4 teaspoon pepper.
+Preheat the oven to 350°F. Next, season the chicken with 1/2 teaspoon salt and 1/4 teaspoon pepper.
 In an oven-safe Dutch oven, heat 1 tablespoon of olive oil over medium-high heat.
 When the oil begins to shimmer, add the chicken skin-side down.
-Let your chicken cook for 5-6 minutes, until the skin is crispy and golden brown.
-Then flip and sear the other side until brown, about 2-3 minutes.
-Remove chicken from pan and discard drippings.
+Let your chicken cook for 5 to 6 minutes, until the skin is crispy and golden brown.
+Then flip and sear the other side until brown, about 2 to 3 minutes.
+Remove the chicken from the pan and discard drippings.

 Lauren Habermehl for Taste of Home